Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 (that's the whole post)

 Around him, the sound isn't an intrusion.
-It's doesn't get in the way of some other conversation we should be paying attention to instead.
+It doesn't get in the way of some other conversation we should be paying attention to instead.
 Rather, it's the conversation we should be having.
 It's the conversation that's happening now.
 It's what there is to listen.
 This (not something else) is what there is to be fully conscious of.

 Background soundtrack: Footsteps On Metal Stairs courtesy Fesliyan Studios - wait for 434K download